xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 A nonrecursive predictive parser can be built by maintaining a stack explicitly, rather than implicitly via recursive calls.
 The parser mimics a leftmost derivation.
 If $w$  is the input that has been matched so far, then the stack holds a sequence of grammar symbols $\alpha$ such that

 $$
-S \underset{lm}{\overset*\implies} w\alpha
+S \underset{lm}{\overset*\implies} w \alpha
 $$

 The table-driven parser in Fig. 4.19 has an input buffer, a stack containing a sequence of grammar symbols, a parsing table constructed by Algorithm 4.31, and an output stream.
-The input buffer contains the string to be parsed, followed by the endmarker \$.
-We reuse the symbol \$ to mark the bottom of the stack, which initially contains the start symbol of the grammar on top of \$.
+The input buffer contains the string to be parsed, followed by the endmarker $\$$.
+We reuse the symbol $\$$ to mark the bottom of the stack, which initially contains the start symbol of the grammar on top of $\$$.

 The parser is controlled by a program that considers $X$, the symbol on top of the stack, and a, the current input symbol.
 If $X$ is a nonterminal, the parser chooses an $X$-production by consulting entry $M[X, a]$ of the parsing table $M$.
 (Additional code could be executed here, for example, code to construct a node in a parse tree.)
 Otherwise, it checks for a match between the terminal $X$ and current input symbol $a$.